vijay2579/aurelia-batch-1/Readme.txt

 git branch -d BRANCH_NAME // deletes branch if merged with main branch git branch -D BRANCH_NAME // deletes branch even if not merged with main branch

+git fetch // Fetch all available remote branches (You won't be able to see all available branches in local) git checkout BRANCH_NAME // it will show the selected branches